andreasfrosig/esphome_components/README.md

-## WORK IN PROGRESS!
-Only the most basic values is extracted from the unit.
+## This is a work in progress!
+Only the most basic values are extracted from the unit.

 Original work by Heine K. Madsen (https://github.com/heinekmadsen/esphome_components)